 Who are the biggest crypto mining companies and how are they faring?

-Bitcoin mining companies took a hit in 2022, with the price of bitcoin (BTC) getting impacted by a bear market
+Bitcoin mining companies suffered in 2022, with the price of bitcoin (BTC) getting hit by a bear market

 However, WGMI isn't the only public company associated with mining the world's largest crypto.
 So what are the largest public bitcoin mining companies and how are they coping?
 Here we take a look at the biggest bitcoin mining stocks by market capitalisation.